mobilernd/door2door/README.md

 Do the following steps to run your BackEnd-Django .

-1- Using Any Editor ( i'm using VS Code Editor ) go to your project folder
+1- Using Any Editor ( i'm using VS Code Editor ) go to your project folder below ( that is apprear in my machine and you will get another one .

+C:\Users\MahmoudPasha\Desktop\mobility-app\Django-simulator

+Please use your current porject folder path and the last path name is "Django-simulator" , it will be like this :

+{ your project path here }\Django-simulator

+2- Do not forget to activate virtual environment , you are now in folder name "Django-simulator" , you will find a folder inside it called "Scripts" , In your command line write the following :
+>> ./Scripts/activate

+3- Make sure that you have installed all back end libs in file name requirments.txt , write the following command :

+>> pip install requirements.txt

+4- Now we want to call and run file called "manage.py" to run python server , this file ( manage.py) is inside folder name "project" , go to this folder first
+>> cd project

+then write the following command to start python server ( please use port number 8880 because i used this port in front end ( react ) )

+>> python manage.py runserver

+Congratulations , you already started your backend server

 ## Setup
 1. Initialize a virtual environment and install the requirements in `requirements.txt`.